Really-Simple-Plugins/really-simple-ssl/readme.txt

 If you can't deactivate, do not just remove the plugin folder to uninstall!
 Follow these [instructions](https://really-simple-ssl.com/knowledge-base/uninstall-websitebackend-not-accessible/) instead.

 == Changelog ==
+= 8.3.0.1 =
+* Fix: Issues with the decryption model

 = 8.3.0 =
 * August 12th, 2024
 * Feature: Password security scan.
 This feature scans your users for weak passwords, and allows you to enforce non-compromised passwords.